You can set due dates on your tasks to make sure that everything in your process is completed on schedule.

 Users: In order to add dynamic due dates to templates, you must be an Administrator or a Member who has been given ‘can edit’ access by your Administrator.

-For example, rather than setting a set due date for a checklist’s task, you’ll set the task to be “due after 10 minutes” from the time the previous task was completed, and so on.
+For example, you could set a task to be “due after 10 minutes” from the time the previous task was completed, or 5 days before your project completion date, or 14 days after your invoice due date.

-Once you’ve set the due time, click “Save” to confirm, then click “Save changes” to save the template.
-Now, when a checklist is run from that template, the task will already have a due date set.
+Once you’ve set the due date, click “Save” to confirm, then click “Save changes” to save your template.
+Now, when a checklist is run from that template, the task will already have a dynamic due date set.

 Viewing due dates

-If a task is overdue in a checklist, the due date will turn red, making it more easily visible.
+If a task is overdue, the due date in your main task list will turn red making it more visible and alerting you to the fact that it’s overdue.

 Removing due dates

-To remove a task due date in a checklist, once again click on “Due”, and then click “Remove”.
+To remove a task due date from a checklist, open the checklist, click on “Due” at the top center of your screen and then click “Remove”.

-To remove a dynamic due date from tasks in a template, click on due, and then click “Remove”.
+To remove a dynamic due date from tasks in a template, head to your template editor, select the task you would like to remove the due date from.
+Click on due, and then click “Remove”.